What Is a (Cleaned Up) Case Citation?

 Every time a legal opinion is quoted by another court, there’s another layer of quotation marks, ellipses, and page numbers to muddy the actual message.
 Thanks to case citations.
-A (Cleaned Up) legal citation removes those superfluous part of the quote to return to the basic point.
+A (Cleaned Up) legal citation removes those superfluous parts of the quote to return to its basic point.
 And the Graham.Law guides link back to the original source so the reader can verify what was removed from any cleaned up passage without having to take our word for it.

 We think you’ll like the result on our family law sites: www.graham.law, www.colorado-family-law.com, and www.military-divorce-guide.com.
 The Graham.Law team, applying the “cleaned up” principles, helps bring case citations and legal quotes to the masses, or at least the 20th century.

 U.S. Supreme Court Uses (Cleaned Up) – 2/25/2021 Update